darkarp/chromepass/README.md

 	1. Create server by runing the python script "create_server.py".
-	It will then ask you for your ip, you must type your local ip (ex: 192.168.0.1)
+	It will then ask you for your ip, you must type your local ip (ex: 192.168.0.1) To find this ip open um CMD and type "ipconfig"

 	2. Start the client.exe